hughiephan/Refactored-Embedding-Uncertain-Knowledge-Graphs/README.md

 ## Install Python and Libraries

-Make sure your local environment has Python and the following libraries (TensorFlow, scikit-learn, pandas) installed by running the commands `pip install -r requirements.txt`:
+Make sure your local environment has Python and the following libraries (TensorFlow, scikit-learn, pandas) installed by running the commands `pip install -r requirements.txt`

 ## Run